 Created in 2012, the Department of oncology has a long tradition in scientific and clinical excellence.

-Its founding organizations are the Lausanne Branch of the Ludwig Institute for Cancer Research, founded in 1973, and the Pluridisciplinary Oncology Centre (CePO), founded in 1978.
+Its founding organizations are the Lausanne Branch of the Ludwig Institute for Cancer Research, founded in 1973, and the Pluridisciplinary oncology centre (CePO), created in 1978.
 Its history can be traced as far back as 1924, to the Centre anti-cancéreux romand, founded by the pioneer surgeon Dr César Roux, in Lausanne.

-Twenty individual research laboratories make up the Department's research community.
-These include fifteen independent but collaborating laboratories, each led by a principal investigator, and the Human Integrated Tumour Immunology Discovery Engine (Hi-TIDe), an innovative discovery and development structure of six research groups within the Ludwig Lausanne Branch.
+Twenty-two distinct research laboratories make up the department's research community.
+These include fifteen independent but collaborating laboratories, each led by a principal investigator, and the Human Integrated Tumour Immunology Discovery Engine (Hi-TIDe), an integrated discovery and development collective of seven research groups in the Ludwig Lausanne Branch.

-The community also includes groups dedicated to the clinical development of cell therapies, and the Center for Experimental Therapeutics, its clinical research engine.
-The Center for Precision Oncology at the Lausanne University Hospital, and several affiliated research laboratories at the Swiss Federal Institute of Technology in Lausanne (EPFL), the University of Geneva and the Lausanne University Hospital, complete our science team.
+The community also includes groups dedicated to the clinical development of cell therapies, and the Center of experimental therapeutics, its clinical research engine.
+The Center for precision oncology at the Lausanne University Hospital, and six affiliated research laboratories at the EPFL, the Swiss Federal Institute of Technology in Lausanne, the University of Geneva and the Lausanne University Hospital, complete our science teams.

-Committed to promoting the careers of female resarchers, women make up 54% of the Department's research staff, and 50% of professor positions are occupied by women faculty.
-Many of our researchers feature in the Web of Science highly cited researchers listing and our community is regularly honoured with prestigious national and international awards.
+Committed to promoting the careers of female resarchers, women make up 54% of the department's research staff, and 50% of professor positions are occupied by women faculty.
+Several of our researchers regularly feature in the Web of Science Highly Cited Researchers ranking and our community is regularly honoured with prestigious national and international awards.

-The Department of oncology is a founding member of the Swiss Cancer Center Léman, a comprehensive partnership against cancer in the Lac Léman (Lake Geneva) region, which unites the University of Lausanne, the University of Geneva, The Swiss Federal Institute of Technology in Lausanne (EPFL), and Lake Geneva's two university hospitals, CHUV and HUG.
+The Department of oncology UNIL CHUV is a founding member of the Swiss Cancer Center Léman, a comprehensive partnership against cancer in the Lac Léman (Lake Geneva) region, which unites the University of Lausanne, the University of Geneva, the EPFL, the Swiss Federal Institute of Technology in Lausanne, and Lake Geneva's two university hospitals, CHUV and HUG.